prof-tejera/assignment-3-yhpf/README.md

 #### Comments:
 - Default time for stopwatch is set to 60 seconds.
 - I did not have time to fix all the minor comments from the feedback on A2.
 Focus was on making the accuracy better.
 The XY timer with 15 rounds a 5 sec that was off a lot before, is now much more accurate!
+- I used this link https://ibaslogic.com/deploying-react-app-to-github-pages/ and created a 404.html file and added a script-tag in index.html to solve the path and deployment to github pages.
 - Last but not least.
 Thank you for a great class!
 React is very different and kind of hard.
 But I can also see why it is useful and popular.
 I really want to build my own blog now :)